Userhl0133/Stock-return-analysis/README.md

 ## What did we learn from this project?
- - More on machine learning and the different models
+ - More on machine learning and the different models.
-- Using different metrics to measure accuracy of models
+- Using different metrics to measure accuracy of models.
-- Uploading and navigating github
+- Uploading and navigating github.

 ## References